Lauro Mumar: Coaching career

 When he retired from playing basketball he went on to coaching.
 He has called the shots in collegiate basketball with FEATI, UST and Trinity College.
 In the commercial leagues, he was the head coach of Mariwasa, Meralco, U/Tex, Seven-Up, Filmanbank and Winston.

 While he was at the helm, Meralco won the 1971 Manila Industrial Commercial Athletic Association title winning over Crispa in the final.

 Mumar coached the Philippine national team to a third-place finish in the 1969 Asian Basketball Confederation Championship (now FIBA Asia Championship) in Bangkok.
 After his sole stint with the national team he went to India to teach basketball in the state of Karnataka along with American coaches.
 He was later named head coach of the Indian national team.

 Later years and legacy

 In 1981, Mumar worked as a panel analyst with Dick Ildefonso for the PBA games on MBS-4.
 He was also a radio TV commentator with Joe Cantada covering NCAA contest in the past.

+Mumar died on December 20, 1990, while confined at the San Juan De Dios Hospital in Pasay succumbing to a heart ailment.At the time of his death, Mumar was a consultant for the Philippine Airlines' sports and recreation program.

 In 2005, he was inducted into the Philippine Sportswriters Association Hall of Fame alongside his teammate Carlos Loyzaga.